mchowning/WeatherApiKata/README.md

     This test is going to want to look and see what when the GET:parameters:success:failure method is called on the WAKWeatherService's manager property, the url that is passed as the argument to the GET: portion of the method call is the url we figured out that we needed to use in the previous section.
 Like we did in the last test, we want to substitute a mock object for the WAKWeatherService's manager property so that an actual network call is not made.
 Then, the way we will can get ahold of the objects passed into the GET:parameters:success:failure: method call is through the use of a KWCaptureSpy object (remember, the test we just wrote made sure that this method call was made, now we're just concerned with checking that the correct argument is passed in).

     A KWCaptureSpy is just an object that you can tell to capture specific arguments when a method is called on some other object.
-In this case, we're going to tell it to watch the WAKWeatherService's maanger property and that when the GET:parameters:success:failure: is called on that manager property, to store whatever is passed as the first argument (i.e, the argument at index 0 or the argument passed to the GET: portion of the method call).
+In this case, we're going to tell it to watch the WAKWeatherService's manager property and that when the GET:parameters:success:failure: is called on that manager property, to store whatever is passed as the first argument (i.e, the argument at index 0 or the argument passed to the GET: portion of the method call).
 Then, in order to give the spy something to capture, we will call the getCurrentTemp method on the WAKWeatherService because this will cause the GET:parameters:success:failure: method to be called on its manager property.
 We can then get the captured argument back from the spy and test whether it is what we wanted it to be.
 Note that this new test goes in the same context as the previous test because this test is also testing the WAKWeatherService's behavior when its getCurrentTemp method is called.

     _WAKWeatherServiceSpec.m:_